header

 Michael Holleman, (Percussion/Vocals/Guitar) has performed and/or recorded with the following: NYC Broadway production of "The Best Little Whorehouse In Texas", Cleveland's Playhouse Square productions of "Pump Boys and Dinettes", "Diamond Studs", Major Motion Picture soundtracks for directors Peter Bogdanovich and Sam Shepard.
 Toured and/or recorded with artists: Jim Lauderdale, Shawn Colvin, Sheryl Crow, The Lost Gonzo Band, Great Recession Orchestra, Delbert McClinton, Doug Sahm, Augie Meyers, Lonnie Mack, Harvey Brooks, T-Bone Wolk, Hugh McDonald, Kinky Friedman, Bo Diddly, The Platters, Tanya Tucker, Dave Keyes, Popa Chubby, Peter Rowan, Henry Gross, Buddy Whittington, Junior Brown, John Leventhal, Tracy Nelson, Buddy Miller, Mickey Gilley, three tours in Iraq playing for the troops and three performances at The White House with Granger Smith, comedian Martin Short and many more...

-Currently, Michael's focus is working with Texas talent from a wide genre of musical styles including Jazz, R&B, Rock, Western Swing and Americana, bringing his expertise to enhance and compliment each act he accompanies.
+Currently, Michael's focus is working with Texas talent from a wide genre of musical styles including Jazz, R&B;, Rock, Western Swing and Americana, bringing his expertise to enhance and compliment each act he accompanies.
 These include singer/songwriter Debbie Glenn and Southern Disposition, Texas Swing Unlimited as well as local favorites: Brazos Valley All-Star Band, Texas T-Birds, Changes, Midnight Express, Santa's Wonderland, Karl Rehn, Peter Lieuwen Trio, and others...

 image